 The map is similar to Visscher's World map of 1659 (Shirley 406), only with the Straits of Anian being reduced to cover only 10 degrees.
 The surrounding decorations are completely redone and include vivid scenes of the signs of the Zodiac along with Cherubs and other heavenly figures.
 California is showns as an island.
 There is only one open ended Great Lake.
 Australia and New Zealand are substantially incomplete, although Australia is tentatively severed from New Guinea.
-Visscher abandons the speculative unknown southern continent, prefering to show the Antarctic as without land masses.
+Visscher abandons the speculative unknown southern.

 The map has some stains and restorations, but is still quite presentable.